e-spatula/CITS3403-Project/README.md

 # Project Title

-This is a project submission for Agile Web development at the University of
+This is a project submission for Agile Web development at the University of Western Australia by David Adams and Eddie Atkinson.

+The idea of this app was to allow people and organisations to more easily organise events by voting on times and dates to possibly run events.
+Users will be able to create Polls and vote on them as well as view results of various polls.

 ## Getting Started